EricWay1024/nottCrawlerNew/README.md

 - my friend [Lucien](https://github.com/lucienshawls) for helping with the reimagined, Selenium-free `module` crawler (see [issue #1](https://github.com/EricWay1024/nottCrawlerNew/issues/1));
 - and ChatGPT for making things easier.

+## I just want the data!

+Either you can use [Nott Course](https://nott-course.uk) which is a beautiful interface for the data; or if you wish to do anything geeky, you can go to [Releases](https://github.com/EricWay1024/nottCrawlerNew/releases) and download the latest data as a SQLite database file.

 ## Overview